 When team members are working together, they’re constantly involved in each others’ work.
 Because they’re contributing to joint initiatives or problem-solving together, team members need to share and talk about their work—which leads to increased, team-wide visibility.

 So you want to build a collaborative team: now what?
-Boosting team collaboration isn’t as simple as turning a switch “on” or “off”—it takes dedication and focus from company executives and team leaders.
+Boosting team collaboration isn’t as simple as turning a switch “on” or “off”—it takes dedication and focus to develop this project management skill.
 But if you’re ready to reap the benefits of team collaboration, here are 10 tips to help you build a collaborative company culture:

 This one might seem obvious, but it’s critical to actually establish that collaboration is important to you and your team.
 Not every team values collaboration—some teams are driven by competition or individual prowess.
 Take time to clarify that team collaboration is important and lay out how your team will get there.